How to Calculate Sales Per Man Hour (SPMH)

 How to Calculate Sales Per Man Hour, info shared by top restaurant accounting software, SynergySuite

 · Identify busy and slow times of the day, week, month, or year in order to make an effective forecast.
+Consider how customer experiences vary according to slow and peak times to make proper staffing adjustments.
+These factors impact money per labor hour more than you might think.

 · Compare employee productivity across different shifts to make scheduling adjustments and keep costs down.

 · Track and compare employee upsells through an analytical approach.
+Determine target sales by comparing historical sales with anticipated sales and customer demand.

 · Determine business sales based on the number of employees working at a given time and determine scheduling accordingly.
+Take note of dramatic shifts and shift swaps, especially during peak business times, to make informed decisions aided by your labor hour formula.

 How to Calculate Your Sales Per Man Hour: